-Understanding the COVID-19 disease and the vaccines is an important part of understanding how both impact daily life.
+Understanding the COVID-19 disease and the vaccines is an important part of understanding how both can continue to impact daily life.

 Effects of COVID-19

-Symptoms of COVID-19 are varied, but there are a few that are more common [1].
-These include:
+Symptoms of COVID-19 are varied, but common ones include [1]:

 - Cough